vplauzon/funk/documentation/design/rules.md

 let f(x) = x+2;
 ```

-Here `x` is a mute parameter, i.e. it overrides the function `x` defined above.
+Here `x` is a mute parameter, i.e. it overrides a function `x` defined in another rule if there was such a rule.

 A rule can have a more complex body: